 Engage your congregants and constituents to think about their lives and histories in America in new and different ways.
 Stories of Music is a turnkey adult education project of the Lowell Milken Center for Music of American Jewish Experience at The UCLA Herb Alpert School of Music.
-Our goal is to provide prepared lesson on a broad range of musically related topics to engage participants in adult education programs to think about the American Jewish experience through stories of the evolving nature of Jewish music.
+Our goal is to provide easy to deliver, fully prepared lessons on a broad range of musically related topics.
+Each lesson is designed to engage participants in adult education programs to think about the American Jewish experience through stories of the evolving nature of Jewish music.

 Stories of Music